 Zhengzhou International New City (pending staging).
-The land is located within the south 3rd Ring Road in Zhengzhou, and is currently under planning.
+The land is located on south 3rd Ring Road, Zhengzhou, Henan Province, and is currently under planning.
 It will cover a site area of 206,728 square meters and is expected to have a total GFA of 1,393,100 square meters.
 We acquired the site in 2017

 Zhengzhou Hangmei Project (pending staging).
-The land is located in Xinzheng District in Zhengzhou.
+The land is located in Xinzheng District, Zhengzhou, Henan Province.
 It will cover a site area of 205,201 square meters and is expected to have a total GFA of 192,700 square meters.
 We acquired the site in December 2017.

 Wuhan Canglong Royal Palace.
-The land is located in Jiangxia District in Wuhan.
+The land is located in Jiangxia District, Wuhan, Hubei Province.
 It will cover a site area of 53,787 square meters and is expected to have a total GFA of 185,000 square meters.
 We acquired the site in May 2018.

 Dalian International Health Technology Town II.
-The land is located in Lvshunkou District in Dalian.
+The land is located in Lvshunkou District, Dalian, Liaoning Province.
 It will cover a site area of 37,078 square meters and is expected to have a total GFA of 44,500 square meters.
 We acquired the site in August 2018.